"Let your minds be remade"

 Metanoia: Letting scripture remake our minds

-Christian mediation requires attention to the nature and purpose of God, or it can be in danger of becoming an entirely personal and inward practice with no impact on what we are becoming or how we relate to others.
+Christian meditation requires attention to the nature and purpose of God, or it can be in danger of becoming an entirely personal and inward practice with no impact on what we are becoming or how we relate to others.
 Scripture inevitably draws us into the strange, diverse community, stretching through time and across place, of those who try to live in the reality of God’s presence and action.
 This talk will explore why and how we engage with scripture and meditation.

 Contemplation and a Culture of Encounter